DigiByte-Core/DigiByte-GUIX-Docker/README.md

 ```

 ## Run the docker image
-Set the path of the Xcode12.2 SDK
+Set the path of the location where YOU saved the Xcode12.2 SDK
 ```bash
 export PATH_TO_SDK_TARBALL=/path/to/Xcode-12.2-12B45b-extracted-SDK-with-libcxx-headers.tar.gz
 ```